A topic from the subject of Environmental Chemistry in Chemistry.

 Reactivity

-• Reducing agents: Substances that accept electrons and can reduce or remove oxygen from other substances.
+• Reducing agents: Substances that donate electrons and can reduce other substances.
+Examples include alkali metals and some organic compounds.

 Corrosion